elg1e/elg1e-Vintage/README.md

 4. Enter your email.
 5. Press Reset Password.
 6. Page will appear informing you that you will recieve an email.
-7. follow the steps in the email.
+7. Follow the steps in the email.

 #### Artifacts